eohjelle/terminal-agent/README.md

 # Terminal agent

-This repository shows how you can set up a simple "terminal agent" that will interact with your terminal.
+This repository shows how you can set up a simple "terminal agent" that will interact with your terminal on MacOS (and maybe Linux).
 The entry point for the program is `main.py`.

 ![Graph](graph.png)